Koszul self duality of manifolds: Self duality of , Poincaré-Koszul duality, and embedding calculus

 \end{conjecture}

-A version of this result was proven for $\Sigma^\infty_+ E_n$ in \cite[Proposition 2.7]{aroneching2014manifolds}, though the Koszul duality functors there have not necessarily been compared to the Koszul duality functors from Ching's thesis.
-A consequence of this conjecture would be that (when derived) $K(-)$ is an equivalence on the subcategory of termwise finite modules, and thus:
+A version of this result was proven for $\Sigma^\infty_+ E_n$ in \cite[Proposition 2.7]{aroneching2014manifolds}, though the Koszul duality functors there are of a subtantially different form from the Koszul duality functors of Ching's thesis.
+A consequence of this conjecture would be that (when derived) $K(-)$ is an equivalence on the subcategory of levelwise finite right modules, and thus:

 The stated zigzag of operad equivalence is one of the main results of \cite{ching_2012} where it was also proven $R \simeq K(K(R))$ on the level of symmetric sequences.